 , week of

-Common Core State Standards: Integrating information presented in different media or formats to develop a coherent understanding of a topic; using drawings or visual displays when appropriate to enhance the development of main ideas or points.
+Common Core State Standards: Engaging effectively in a range of collaborative discussions; using drawings or visual displays when appropriate to enhance the development of main ideas or points.

 Common Core State Standards: Reading closely what a text says explicitly and to make logical inferences from it; citing specific textual evidence when writing or speaking to support conclusions.

 Researchers in South Carolina have been measuring the firefly population to see whether the insects are threatened by urbanization.
 Scientists have warned that expanding cities are altering flow patterns and increasing light pollution, which hampers the insects’ use of light in their mating rituals.
 Clemson University’s Vanishing Firefly Project was inspired by a 2010 study that warned that “the decline of fireflies is a cause for concern and reflects the global trend of increasing biodiversity loss.”
 Construction and other forms of development often have an effect on habitats, wildlife and natural environments.
 In newspaper or online, find a story about development of some kind that could affect wildlife or the environment.
 Write a summary of the effect, and what steps could be taken to reduce the impact.